RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/3-Workflow/12-inputs/12-inputs.md

 ![The same process diagram explained earlier: it contains a start event, an exclusive gateway, and two tasks: one for large-batch processing and the other for small-batch processing.
 The purpose of the image is to show how the diagram executed.
 The following sections are highlighted green, indicating that they were executed without error: start event, gateway, LARGE-batch manufacturing, end event, and the flow elements between these elements.](<Process Run Feedback 2.png>)

 > **Above:** The user entered "500" as the quantity of erasers in this example, so the gateway resolved this during the process run and sent the token up to the "Large-batch manufacturing" task.

+## Referencing inputs with an expression

+Inputs are placed on an input's key within the process run.
+They can be referenced via:

+`<%= Process_1.inputs.{input column} %>`